Executive monarch and parliamentary democracy

 The seat of numerous dynasties from the 11th Century onwards, namely the Almoravids – which at their height controlled the Maghreb and much of present-day Spain and Portugal – Morocco has for most of its history resisted outside invasion.

 In 1904, France and Spain carved out their respective zones of influence, with the latter’s focus situated along the Moroccan coast.
 The Treaty of Fez in 1912 saw Morocco officially become a French protectorate (as opposed to the formal colonies imposed in neighbouring lands), with the Sultan’s status guaranteed.

-Morocco gained its independence from France and Spain in 1956, although Spain to this day retains two coastal enclaves, Ceuta and Melilla (see below).
+Morocco gained its independence from France and Spain in 1956, although Spain to this day retains two coastal enclaves on the north Mediterranean coast, Ceuta and Melilla (see below).

-In 1957, Sultan Mohammed adopted the title of King, being succeeded four years later by his son, King Hassan II.
+In 1957, Sultan Mohammed V bin Yusuf adopted the title of King Mohammed V, being succeeded four years later by his son, King Hassan II.

 99% of Morocco’s inhabitants are Sunni Muslim, which is the state religion.
 Other minority religions make up the remaining 1%, including Christianity, Judaism, and Bahaism.

 Through privatisation and a series of pro-market reforms, since the mid-1980s Morocco has strengthened its once ailing and heavily indebted economy into one that is now more diverse, open and stable, with steady growth and low inflation.

 Its currency is the Moroccan Dirham (MAD).
 Key sectors of the economy include tourism, mining and processing phosphates for export, the manufacture of textiles and clothes, and agriculture.
 Although only making up around 14% of GDP, the latter accounts for around 40% of the country’s workforce.